danielhua23/ai_sprint_shanghai/workshop/2_kernel_optimization_lab/1_HIP_examples/README.md

 ## ROCm Compute Profiler Installation (Optional)

+It is recommended to install the profiler using a script.

 ### Installation by script (RECOMMENDED)
 Install the ROCm compute profiler by running this scripts:
 ```bash